michdw/transrandom/readme.md

 * Save the JSON file in the program folder or elsewhere (make sure it doesn't become publicly available)

-* For each new terminal session, enter the following, depending on where you've saved your API key:
+* For each new terminal session, enter the following, depending on where you've saved the JSON file:

   `export GOOGLE_APPLICATION_CREDENTIALS="[your_filename].json"`